A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

+This is a generalisation of the case considered in~\cite{Shifman,ShifmanTurbiner} which addressed a sextic potential with vanishing $a=c=0$ and the resulting symmetry $V_{0,0}(x)=-V_{0,0}(\iu x)$.
+From the symmetry property~\eqref{potsymm}, we will derive a duality property for the classical action \eqref{18}.
+In the light of this property, the special case considered in~\cite{Shifman,ShifmanTurbiner} will be naturally referred to as {\it{self-duality}}.

-and no other real solutions of~\eqref{turn} lies between them. \text In~\eqref{18}, the integral along the closed contour $\mathcal{C}_R$ is nonzero due to the presence of a branch cut of the momentum inside it, between the turning points.$\,$\footnote{~Generally speaking, one has freedom in defining the branch cuts.
-For the real turning points, it is usually convenient to make the cut go along the finite interval of the real axis between the turning points.} This singularity makes the contour non-contractible or, in the parlance of topology, homotopically non-trivial.
+In~\eqref{18}, the integral along the closed contour $\mathcal{C}_R$ is nonzero due to the presence of a branch cut of the momentum inside it, between the turning points.$\s $\footnote{~Generally speaking, one has freedom in defining the branch cuts.
+For the real turning points, it is usually convenient to make the cut go along the finite interval of the real axis between the turning points.} This makes the contour non-contractible or, in the parlance of topology, homotopically non-trivial.

 The momentum is set positive along the bottom of the cut, in order for the action to stay positive when the direction of the contour in~\eqref{gammas} is chosen counter-clockwise.